 I’m Roxanne Rhodes and I’m a psychotherapist, clinical hypnotherapist and coach with a private practice in Clowne, Derbyshire.

 This blog is an article I write monthly for a local magazine- there’s a link at the bottom to the mag!
-For more helpful hints, tips & advice sign up to my newsletter here, or to see how you could work with me contact me here.
+For more helpful hints, tips & advice sign up for my newsletter here, or to see how you could work with me contact me here.

-This month I’m going to discuss something you might think is a bit ‘woo-woo’, but stay open minded & stick with me!
+This month I’m going to discuss something you might think is a bit ‘woo-woo’, but stay open-minded & stick with me!
 I’m going to talk about the power of gratitude as a tool for happiness.